The Basics Behind Financing A Mobile Or Manufactured Home

 Manufactured Home Benefits

-The big benefits to purchasing a manufactured home are enhanced affordability when compared with stick-built homes to go along with rigorous federally mandated construction standards.
+The big benefits to purchasing a manufactured home are enhanced affordability when compared with stick-built homes (aka homes built on-site using traditional wood-framing techniques) to go along with rigorous federally mandated construction standards.
 Construction is also much faster.

 More Affordable